openshift/ocm-agent-operator/docs/design.md

 - A `Secret` (name defined in the `OcmAgent` CR) which contains the agent's OCM access token.
 - A `Service` (named `ocm-agent`) which serves the OCM Agent API
 - A `NetworkPolicy` to only grant ingress from specific cluster clients.
+- A `ServiceMonitor` (named `ocm-agent-metrics`) which makes sure that the OCM Agent metrics can be exposed to Prometheus

 The controller watches for changes to the above resources in its deployed namespace, in addition to changes to the cluster pull secret (`openshift-config/pull-secret`) which contains the OCM Agent's auth token.